realm/realm-swift/doc/tutorial/template.md

 @@example updating_entire_row @@

-Deleting a specific row can be done with the <code>removeRowAtIndex</code>:
+Deleting a specific row can be done with <code>removeRowAtIndex</code>:

 @@example deleting_row @@